• Skip to main content

 2. Use Save As Option

-Move to the next steps, if “Save As” option is not available or if you are still getting “Failed – Insufficient Permissions” error in Chrome browser.
+2. Move to the next steps, if “Save As” option is not available or if you are still getting “Failed – Insufficient Permissions” error in Google Chrome.

 3. Change Chrome Download Location to Desktop

-The problem might be due to the Save Location Path in Chrome browser being incorrect or corrupted.
-Hence, change the download location to Desktop or Documents and try to download the file again.
+As mentioned above, the problem could be due to the Save Location Path in Google Chrome being incorrect or corrupted.

-Open Chrome Browser > click on 3 dots Menu Icon and select Settings option in the drop-down menu.
+1. Open Google Chrome > click on 3 dots Menu Icon and select Settings in the drop-down menu.

 Open Chrome Settings